jangot/notes-test/README.md

 # Test notes

-An app needs server for correct notification localstoroge events The app have server by nodejs.
+An app needs a server for correct notification of the localstoroge events.
+The app has a server by nodejs.
 Example for start below.
-If you want use own server, you must specify the root directory `public` in this repository.
+If you want to use your own server specify the root directory `public` in this repository.
 ## Install

     npm install